 The procession route is lined by troops from the Household Division and the Queen's historic bodyguards, including the Corps of Gentlemen, Yeoman Guards, Yeoman Warders, (Beefeaters), accompany the Knights.

-The Garter Service is scheduled to take place on the Monday 13th June
+The next Garter Service is expected to take place on Monday 13th June 2022.

 The Most Noble Order of the Garter, founded in 1348, is the highest order of chivalry and the United Kingdoms third most prestigious honour, only inferior to the Victoria Cross and George Cross.